Ip Man

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Ip Man practices Wing Chun in his peaceful courtyard while his wife watches.
 He lives a comfortable, dignified life as a wealthy martial arts master in Foshan, refusing to teach publicly..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Northern Chinese martial artist Jin Shanzhao arrives and defeats local masters, challenging Foshan's martial arts reputation.
 Ip Man must confront him to defend local honor, disrupting his peaceful existence..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Japanese soldiers seize Ip Man's home.
+This demonstrates the protagonist's commitment to Japanese soldiers seize Ip Man's home.
 He must move his family into a small worker's house and take a manual labor job at a coal mine.
 He actively chooses to adapt and work to survive rather than resist or flee., moving from reaction to action.

 The Collapse moment at 80 minutes (76% through) represents the emotional nadir.
 Here, Japanese forces discover Ip Man's identity and location.
 His friend is killed trying to warn him.
-Ip Man realizes he can no longer hide or remain passive - his family and community are in direct danger., indicates the protagonist at their lowest point.
+Ip Man realizes he can no longer hide or remain passive - his family and community are in direct danger., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 81% of the runtime.
 Ip Man publicly challenges General Miura to a match, combining his martial skill with newfound purpose.
 He chooses to fight not for pride but for the dignity of the Chinese people, accepting potential death., demonstrating the transformation achieved throughout the journey.